Whenever you shop — look, ask, buy SFI.

 When you look for and buy products with the SFI label, be sure to also ask retailers and suppliers to stock more merchandise that carries it.
 Whether it is tissue paper, copy paper, packaged products, or paper cups and plates for your upcoming party, look for the SFI label.
 If you are doing home renovations or building a deck, remember there are many wood-based building products which carry the SFI label.
 If you don't see the SFI label, ask your supplier to start stocking it.
 Taking these steps means you are supporting responsible forestry today and in the future.

-The SFI certified sourcing label does not make claims about certified forest content, but tells you that fiber in a product comes from a company that is certified to the SFI Fiber Sourcing Standard, or comes from recycled content, or from a certified forest.
+The SFI certified sourcing label does not make claims about certified forest content, but tells you that fiber in a product comes from a company that conforms with the SFI 2015-2019 Fiber Sourcing Standard, or comes from pre- or post-consumer recycled content, or from a certified forest.
 All fiber must be from non-controversial sources.
 Read more about SFI fiber sourcing requirements.